Extendibility of Brauer states: General recipe for determining the set of -extendible Brauer states

 In the case of $n=m$, that is, $(n,n)$-extendible states, there is an additional symmetry that can be exploited.
 Given that Brauer states are symmetric, meaning that they themselves are flip invariant, it can be required that their $(n,n)$-extensions are also invariant to the \textit{faction flip} in which the Alices and Bobs all change place.
+Note that this is also true for any flip invariant state, not just Brauer states.